 This electromagnetic radiation, which permeates space, is extremely uniform in every direction, and has the profile of a blackbody radiation curve, now centred in the microwave region of the electromagnetic spectrum.
 This radiation gives deep space its ambient temperature of 2.72548 ± 0.00057 Kelvin, i.e. approximately 3 degrees above absolute zero, or around -270 degrees Celsius.

 Origin of the CBR

-At the recombination epoch, the temperature of the CBR was around 3,000 K. Expansion of space causes the wavelength of the CBR’s photons to shift towards the red end of the spectrum, which has slowly cooled the CBR to the temperature of around 2.7 K, measured today.
+At the recombination epoch, the temperature of the CBR was around 3,000 Kelvin.
+Expansion of space causes the wavelength of the CBR’s photons to shift towards the red end of the spectrum, which has slowly cooled the CBR to the temperature of around 2.7 Kelvin, measured today.

 The fact that the CBR is so uniform in temperature in every direction of space is considered to be evidence of the inflationary model of the expansion of the universe.

 Despite its high uniformity, very small variations, or anisotropies, are present in the CBR, and these are considered to be due to random quantum fluctuations that existed when the Universe was smaller than a subatomic particle.
 These variations have grown, with the expansion of the Universe, to become the largest cosmological structures, seeding the galaxies and the clusters and galaxies that we observe today.

 In 2013, the European Space Agency’s Planck space observatory produced highly accurate maps of these anisotropies in the CBR across the whole sky, providing us with our best estimates of several key cosmological parameters, including the average density of ordinary matter and dark matter in the Universe.
 This data has also allowed scientists to accurately measure the Hubble Constant and determine the age of the Universe as 13.82 billion years, based on the standard model of Big Bang cosmology.